Koenvh1/ets2-local-radio/README.md

 and the Polish radio in Poland.
 It will switch automatically, and allow you to switch stations while driving.

 **Some radio stations may not work with Internet Explorer, Opera or Chrome.
 Please try using Edge or Firefox.**
+**If the playback in Edge stops once you minimise the window, then please allow Microsoft Edge to run as a background app by going to Windows settings > Privacy > Background Apps.**

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KAX2AA9B85BAE)